seatable/seatable-admin-docs/docs/maintenance/backup-recovery.md

 Let us clarify where you find which content and how we should backup them.

+## What to backup?

-### mariadb database
+### Mariadb database

 SeaTable creates three database in the `mariadb` Docker container:

-- ccnet_db: contains user and group information
+- **ccnet_db**: contains user and group information
-- seafile_db: contains library metadata
+- **seafile_db**: contains library metadata
-- dtable_db: contains tables used by the web front end
+- **dtable_db**: contains tables used by the web front end

-It is important to know that SeaTable does not store the content of a base in the mariadb container.
+It is important to know, that SeaTable does not store the content of a base in the mariadb container.
 Instead these kind of data types are stored in the database:

 - user actions and inputs in bases (e.g. new/modified/deleted rows, new/modified/deleted columns, new/modified, deleted views)
 - meta-information for bases (e.g. API-token, common datasets, links, row comments, snapshots, third-party accounts, webhooks)